sam-almighty/Activity-Tracker-with-LogDNA/alerts.md

 1. In the web UI, select the **Configuration** icon ![Configuration icon](images/admin.png "Admin icon").
 2. Select **Alerts**.
 3. Select **Add a preset alert**.
 4. Choose a notification channel.
+For the list of supported channels, see [Alert notification channels](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-channels).
 5. Define the threshold conditions.

     1. Select a time frequency.
 For example, 12 hours.